/math/ - Mathematics Catalog

 History of infinite decimals

 In his work which introduced decimals to Europe, Stevin wrote (converting it to modern notation) that when you divide 0.4 ÷ 0.03, the algorithm gives you infinitely many 3's.
 But he didn't call this infinite result an exact answer.
 Instead he noted 13.33⅓ and 13.333⅓ as exact answers while recommending instead truncating to 13.33 or however near the answer you require.
 So clearly the main idea of infinite decimals giving arbitrarily good approximations was there.
-But at what point did people start saying things like 0.4 ÷ 0.03 = 13.333... exactly?Methods of solving integrals
+But at what point did people start saying things like 0.4 ÷ 0.03 = 13.333... exactly?With respect to any of the two angles

 Therefore, the complete set of trigonometric functions for the triangle in the pic related is: